Let us tell you a little bit about our church.

 We like to celebrate the seasons and often do so with food – pancakes, picnics and harvest suppers.
 We value our relationship with the local primary school and regularly host their events in the church.

-The website will show you that we have a number of midweek activities – bell ringing, handbell ringing, housegroups, Lent discussion groups, Alpha courses, and more.
+The website will show you that we have a number of midweek activities – bell ringing, handbell ringing, housegroups, Lent discussion groups, choir practice and more.

 If you are looking for a church, we do invite you to come along and join us.
 We can assure you of a warm welcome and a style of worship which we feel is appropriate for an English village at the beginning of the 21st century.